helm/helm/docs/plugins.md

 - `HELM_HOME`: The path to the Helm home.
 - `HELM_PATH_*`: Paths to important Helm files and directories are stored in environment variables prefixed by `HELM_PATH`.
-- `TILLER_HOST`: The `domain:port` to Tiller.
-If a tunnel is created, this will point to the local endpoint for the tunnel.
-Otherwise, it will point to `$HELM_HOST`, `--host`, or the default host (according to Helm's rules of precedence).

-While `HELM_HOST` _may_ be set, there is no guarantee that it will point to the correct Tiller instance.
-This is done to allow plugin developer to access `HELM_HOST` in its raw state when the plugin itself needs to manually configure a connection.

-## A Note on `useTunnel`

-If a plugin specifies `useTunnel: true`, Helm will do the following (in order):

-1. Parse global flags and the environment
-2. Create the tunnel
-3. Set `TILLER_HOST`
-4. Execute the plugin
-5. Close the tunnel

-The tunnel is removed as soon as the `command` returns.
-So, for example, a command cannot background a process and assume that that process will be able to use the tunnel.

 ## A Note on Flag Parsing